 This Improved Forest Management project is situated on a 33,018 hectare crown forest tenure around Whistler, on the traditional territories of the Squamish Nation and Lil’wat Nation, a landscape enjoyed by millions of locals, British Columbians, and international visitors each year.

-The Project has approximately 12,500 carbon offsets available for purchase through Brinkman Climate at $25 tonne until May 31st, 2015.
-These offsets are from the project’s first verification period (2009-2013), issued in Spring 2015.
-They are verified to the BC Emission Offsets Regulation using the BC Forest Carbon Offset Protocol, and are certified for use under the BC Government’s Carbon Neutral Public Service regulation.
+The project had approximately 12,500 carbon offsets available for purchase through Brinkman Climate at $25 tonne until May 31, 2015.
+These offsets were from the project’s first verification period (2009-2013), issued in spring 2015.
+They were verified to the BC Emission Offsets Regulation using the BC Forest Carbon Offset Protocol, and were certified for use under the BC Government’s Carbon Neutral Public Service regulation.

-The Project uses the following four IFM approaches through its EBM plan:
+The project used the following four IFM approaches through its EBM plan: